Making/Crafting/Designing: Perspectives on Design as a Human Activity

 Workshop 1: Design as a Human Activity

 Design has been described as “the conscious and intuitive effort to impose meaningful order” (Victor Papanek).
 In this sense, most human activities can be viewed as design activities.
-Yet there are various ways in which human production has been described, and thus we would like to ask how design differs from making, crafting, or planning.
+Yet there are various ways in which human production has been described, and thus, we would like to ask how design differs from making, crafting, or planning.
 Is design a special form of activity that requires distinct cognitive and/or cultural prerequisites?
 Or may all types of human making and doing be described as design?
 Furthermore, we might ask about the role these activities play in defining who we are: do we make ourselves by making things?
 And what happens when we start making ourselves?

 Workshop 2: The Extended Notion of Design

 An extended notion of design views the production of any artifact, whether material or non-material, as design.
 Accordingly, anyone who produces these artifacts—ranging from lifestyles and languages to politics and choices—is a designer.
 If this is the case, what contribution can be made by those who were formally educated as designers?
-Do they possess unique approaches, mindsets, or skills that could (positively or negatively) impact on these new areas of design?
+Do they possess unique approaches, mindsets, or skills that could (positively or negatively) impact these new areas of design?
 What knowledge could formally trained designers gain if they were to investigate these areas?
 And more generally, what use is an extended notion of design?

 Workshop 3: Design as a Humanistic Discipline